GENAMAGDY/Arabic-Dialect-Identification/README.md

            }

 # Pipeline
-You can see the steps and run from
+You can see the steps and run the code from

-   - scripts/Arabic_Dialect_Identification_without_AraBERT.ipynb
+   - script/Arabic_Dialect_Identification_without_AraBERT.ipynb
-   - scripts/Arabic_Dialect_Identification_with_AraBERT.ipynb
+   - script/Arabic_Dialect_Identification_with_AraBERT.ipynb

 You can know more details and results from files/Arabic Dialect Identification.ppt

+# Deployment
+I deploy a model using Flask framework.

+And, you can see the code from script/Model Deployment with Flask

+Also, you can see the video from files/Deployment.mp4

+# Tools
+Python 3.7

+Jupyter-lab  or Google Colab

+Flask Framework